Did you know that Antarctica is twice the size of Australia? I didn’t until I signed up for an Antarctica Cruise with Poseidon Expeditions.

 Most people are aware that penguins live in Antarctica.
 However, they’re not the only animal found within the Antarctic Circle.
 Killer and humpback whales come here during the summer to feast on the abundant stocks of copepods, krill, plankton, and small fish found in the pristine waters around Antarctica.
 Crabeater, leopard, and Weddell seals are also prosperous in these cold waters.

 But it’s penguins you’ll notice the most.
 Along the Antarctic Peninsula and the coastline of the South Shetland Islands, you’ll see noisy nesting colonies of adélie, chinstrap, and gentoo penguins.
-If you join a cruise, take along a good pair of
+If you join a cruise, take along a good pair of bird watching binoculars.
+Watch out for the slightly smaller birds covered with grey or brown down.
+Those are the chicks born over the winter that are preparing to leave the nest toward the end of summer.

 The South Shetland Islands dispel the myth that Antarctica is a white and frozen wilderness.
 Despite the low temperatures, these islands feature tundra vegetation such as algae, lichens, and mosses.